 “This is a positive trend, but we should not see this as an end to the poaching crisis,” cautions Severin Hauenstein, from the University of Freiburg.
 “After some changes in the political environment, the total number of illegally killed elephants in Africa seems to be falling, but to assess possible protection measures, we need to understand the local and global processes driving illegal elephant hunting.”

 For the study, which was published in the current issue of the journal Nature Communications, the researchers analysed annual elephant carcass-encounter data from 53 MIKE (Monitoring the Illegal Killing of Elephants) sites across 29 countries in sub-Saharan Africa between 2002 and 2017.
 They compared this to local and global socio-economic factors (including ivory price) to identify processes associated with poaching rates.

-Their results indicate that on an international scale, the reduced demand for ivory in the main Chinese markets were associated to the decline in the poaching rates.
-While in a regional comparison between the different study sites, corruption and poverty among the local population are the main factors that drive poaching rates.
+Their results indicate that on an international scale, the reduced demand for ivory in the main Chinese markets was associated with the decline in the poaching rates.
+While in a regional comparison between the different study sites, corruption, and poverty among the local population are the main factors that drive poaching rates.

 The team say it is impossible to say if the ivory trade ban introduced in China 2017 is having an impact on the figures as ivory prices started to fall before the ban and may reflect a wider downturn in the Chinese economy.

 African elephant poaching increased during the early 2000s, with populations both inside and outside protected areas falling by 30% in seven years.
 Many scientists suspected the rise was due to growing demand for ivory in China, where carved ivory has long been treasured.
 Despite international intervention to curb the trade in ivory, the effectiveness of these policies has remained unclear.